JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20250211.md

 ___

-## Total costs of all measures on the ballot
+## Total local property taxpayer costs of all measures on the ballot

 ![All tax measures total amounts](pagesManual/LeviesReport/20250211/AllMeasuresSummaryTotals.png "All tax measures")